peternjeru/web-crawler/README.md

 Hobby project to help crawl for jobs on the Internet at a much faster rate

 Project is set up as a simple maven Spring Boot application.
-To run, simply configure `application.yml` with your custom database settings, set a path to any folder in your local machine to save current status via the `path` variable in the class `ke.co.proxyapi.crawler.Runner`, then execute.
+To run, simply configure `application.yml` with your custom database settings, set a path to any folder in your local machine to save current status via the `path` variable in the class `ke.co.proxyapi.crawler.Runner`, then run class `ke.co.proxyapi.crawler.Main`.

+To run in the terminal from the root folder using maven:

+`mvn clean package spring-boot:run`

 To implement custom search, check the class `ke.co.proxyapi.crawler.Runner`.
 There are multiple lists examples showing how to implement a simple custom search.
 Each inner list represents a search term that one would put in a browser e.g. the list `'software developer', 'job|vacancy|position|opportunity', 'kenya', '2020'` means that if the above terms were used by a human searching, the above list would result in the following search phrases: